ardrkha/beverage-sales-clustering-clussification/README.md

 All dependencies are listed in environment.yml.
 Ensure you install them using Conda.
 ## Contact

-f you have any questions, feel free to reach out to us at hardatama27@gmail.com.
+If you have any questions, feel free to reach out to us at hardatama27@gmail.com.

 Developed by Hardatama Rakha Ugraha - 2024